cgjuan01/wearable-stress-detection-deep-learning-loso/README.md

 # Stress detection from wrist-worn physiological signals, evaluated on held-out people

-Predictive models for stress vs non-stress from an Empatica E4 wrist device (blood volume pulse, electrodermal activity, skin temperature, accelerometer), trained and evaluated leave-one-subject-out on WESAD (Schmidt et al. 2018; 15 subjects, 1,032 sixty-second windows, 30 % stress).
+Predictive models for stress vs non-stress from an Empatica E4 wrist device (blood volume pulse, electrodermal activity, skin temperature, accelerometer), trained and evaluated leave-one-subject-out on WESAD (Schmidt et al. 2018; 15 subjects, 1,032 sixty-second windows, 30% stress).

 The held-out unit is always a whole person.
-Random window splits leak subject identity through resting heart rate and skin-conductance level and inflate every metric; that split is not offered.
+Random window splits leak subject identity through resting heart rate and skin conductance level and inflate every metric; that split is not offered.

 ## Models